Understanding Quality Scores

 Q: Do low-quality interviews still generate insights?
 A: Yes, Koji generates AI insights for every completed interview regardless of its quality score.
 However, the insights from lower-quality interviews will naturally be less detailed and less reliable.

 Q: What if I think a quality score is wrong?
-A: The scoring evaluates objective factors like response depth, relevance, and completeness.
-If an interview has a lower score than expected, review the transcript — you may find that while the participant said some useful things, overall response depth or completeness was limited.
+A: The scoring evaluates objective factors like response depth, relevance, coverage, completion, and structured quality.
+If an interview has a lower score than expected, review the transcript — you may find that while the participant said some useful things, overall depth or completeness was limited.

 Q: What's the average quality score across all Koji interviews?
 A: Quality scores vary significantly by study topic, participant recruitment, and study design.
 Well-designed studies with targeted participants typically see average scores above 3.